 CBD is a non-intoxicating cannabinoid, so it can make you feel more relaxed and focused, but these sensations don’t even get close to the signature marijuana high.

 That being said, there’s also a long answer to that question.

-Namely, there are some CBD products that contain a considerable amount of THC (upwards of 5%), which can make you feel high.
+Namely, some CBD products contain a considerable amount of THC (upwards of 5%), which can make you feel high.